What do I do with my domain once it's been registered?

 - Protect your brand online — The more domain names you register, the better.
 Prevent others from registering a similar domain name to yours.
 These similar domain names can steal your customers or confuse them.
 What can you do with all these domain names?
 Forward them to your main domain name's website.
 See Forwarding or Masking Your Domain Name for more information.

 - Hold on to it — Maybe you haven't decided what to do with your new domain name.
 Don't worry — there's no rush.
 You can leave it parked with us for the length of your registration.
 You can also monetize it by setting it up in a CashParking® account.
-See What is CashParking? for more information.
+See CashParking FAQ for more information.

 For new .com and .net domain names and updates, allow up to eight hours for changes to become effective.
 Allow up to 48 hours for changes made to all other domain name extensions to become effective.
 This delay is because of the number of networks and agencies involved in the Internet structure.
 Delays apply to all domain names and registrars.
 Please allow for this delay when planning websites or configuring a domain name to work with your email.